But there are a few rules for getting blue complementary colours right.

 3. Blue and Green

 Forget the old adage, blue and green can definitely be seen when it comes to colour schemes.
 Ink, cobalt and emerald make a dramatic combination with brass and bold accents adding a luxe touch.
+A velvet couch or armchair ought to do the trick.

 4. Blue and Orange